 This is a summary from some research from the DogRisk team from the University of Helsinki.
 They study canine diet and physiology on a molecular level.

-They summarised that not only did feeding hard food caused the dogs bodies to work more aggressively in an attempt to process the food, but it also appeared to cause increased disease markers in the blood stream.
+They summarised that not only did feeding hard food cause the dogs’ bodies to work more aggressively in an attempt to process the food, but it also appeared to cause increased disease markers in the blood stream.

 Dry fed dogs were given a raw diet for 3 months which saw the disease markers in the blood stream reduce by 81%, where as raw fed dogs given a dry food diet for 3 months saw a 353% increase in disease markers in the blood stream.
 They are continuing to study this field.

-I feed my own dogs a wide variety of food including; quality commercial prepared food, cooked meat, raw meat and raw or cooked vegetable based diet.
-To further increase nutrients I also sporadically add salmon oil and multivitamins (designed for pets not people) and maybe a mashed in banana or berries every couple of days.
-I also consider pro-biotics if she has been given antibiotics for any reason.
-The keep their teeth clean they have stag horns and bones to gnaw on.
+I feed my own dogs a wide variety of food including; quality commercial prepared food, cooked meat, raw meat, tinned fish (not in brine) and raw or cooked vegetable based diet.
+To further increase nutrients I also sporadically add salmon oil, various supplements (designed for dogs not people) and maybe a mashed in banana or berries, whole raw egg, every few days.
+I also consider pro-biotics if they have been given antibiotics for any reason.
+To keep their teeth clean they have stag horns and bones to gnaw on.

 A general guide for the amount to feed is around 3% of the dogs body weight per day.
 A tin of food is usually 400g.

-Feeding raw food is by far the most appropriate diet for your dog.
+Feeding raw food is by far the most biologically appropriate diet for your dog.